SilentHealer584/BruteNet/README.md

 Goals:
 - 30 lines of code or less
+  This is harder than i thought, let's make it 50
 - Very Fast
 - 1 external module at most
 - No AI help (No chatgpt)